sash11/MSI-B250M-PRO-VDH-i5-7600K/README.md

 | CFG Lock | Disabled |

 ## USB config
 All USB ports are working.
 I have made a custom USB-B250.kext that maps them.
+It should be used together with XhciPortLimit kernel quirk.

 ## iGPU only system
 If you don't have any supported dGPU, you can run only on internal Intel graphics.
 In my case it is HD 630 with device id 00001259.